This section directs agencies on the use of the requisition to streamline and standardize the purchasing process.

 Begin the contract process with a Contract Type Requisition,

-Initiate a request to purchase goods or services from a Preferred Source vendor or a Centralized Contract vendor with a General Purchase Type Requisition, or
+Initiate a request to purchase goods or services from a Preferred Source vendor or a Centralized Contract vendor with a General Type Requisition, or

 Process and Transaction Preparation: